Scoreboard & Thoughts

 }

-However there was no way to trivially abuse this as the python code blocked our overflow attempts using result = result[:56].
+However, there was no way to trivially abuse this, as the Python code blocked our overflow attempts using result = result[:56].

 So what now?

-Well considering we can run python, I enumerated what we had access to, as we didnt have builtins we needed a way to recover them.
+Well, considering we can run Python, I enumerated what we had access to.
+As we didn’t have builtins, we needed a way to recover them.

 We had access to __name__, __build_class__ and id, as __build_class__.__self__ doesn’t trigger any hooks we can use that to retrieve builtins and useful functions we are going to use later